MicrosoftDocs/cpp-docs/docs/cpp/additive-operators-plus-and.md

  Note that addition and subtraction are not equivalent operations.

- If both operands are of arithmetic type, the conversions covered in [Arithmetic Conversions](../misc/arithmetic-conversions.md) are applied to the operands, and the result is of the converted type.
+ If both operands are of arithmetic type, the conversions covered in [Standard Conversions](standard-conversions.md) are applied to the operands, and the result is of the converted type.

 ## Example